How Do I Claim Compensation for a Car Accident?

 In the Northern Territory, there are two types of motor accident claims you can make:

-As the name suggests, you can make a no-fault claim regardless of who caused the accident.
+As the name suggests, you can make a no-fault car accident claim regardless of who caused the accident.
 To begin your claim, you must lodge an Injury Claim form with the Motor Accidents Compensation Commission (MACC).
 While you have up to 3 years to lodge this form, we strongly suggest doing it within 6 months.
 The MACC is known to reject claims made more than 6 months after an accident.

 If you’re outside the time limit, you still have options — just speak to a lawyer as soon as possible.